FortressOne/fortressone.github.io/index.md

 [Team Fortress][] is the original fast-paced, class based, multiplayer mod for [Quake][] and [QuakeWorld][].

-FortressOne is a community-developed, open source, stand-alone fork of QuakeWorld Team Fortress.
+FortressOne is a community developed, open source, stand-alone fork of QuakeWorld Team Fortress.
 It comes loaded with refined graphics, new mechanics and evolved gameplay.